-Steven Newborn serves as head of Weil’s global Antitrust/Competition practice.
+Steven Newborn serves as Co-Head of Weil’s global Antitrust/Competition practice.
 Previously, he was the Director of Litigation at the Federal Trade Commission’s Bureau of Competition where he was in charge of its Merger Enforcement Program until he left in 1994.

 Some of his other accolades include being named one of the “25 Best Antitrust Lawyers in the USA” (Best of the Best), “one of the best M&A lawyers of his generation” (Chambers), “in a class of his own” (Chambers), “someone you turn to in a life and death merger transaction” (Legal 500), a 2013 Competition MVP by Law360, a 2017 Top 10 Antitrust Practitioner in the U.S. and a 2017 “Litigation Star” for Antitrust in the U.S. by Benchmark Litigation.
 Other publications who acknowledge his premier standing include Who's Who Legal, Antitrust Superstars and Best Lawyers in America.
 Lawdragon named Newborn one of the 500 best attorneys (of any discipline) in the nation and one of only three antitrust lawyers in the country recognized as the nation’s finest dealmakers.
 In the 2013 assessment they note he “continues to be a top choice among antitrust lawyers for Fortune 100 companies in their most important mergers, having gained (in the last year) antitrust approvals for the largest deals in the history of J&J, Kinder Morgan, Sherwin Williams and Walgreens.”
 Chambers sources have described him as “brilliant” and a “very skilled and accomplished lawyer” who represents major corporate clients in high-profile M&A transactions.
 Others have noted that "[h]is clients really trust him to come to the right conclusions on their behalf and he has a strong track record . . . [i]t really makes him an efficient practitioner.
 In 2015, The National Law Journal recognized Mr. Newborn as an Antitrust “Trailblazer”, an honor awarded for “the extraordinary accomplishments of innovative thinkers” who have “moved the needle” in antitrust law.
-He has also been named among 11 antitrust “Client Service All-Stars” by BTI Consulting Group for 2016.
+He has also been named among 11 antitrust “Client Service All-Stars” by BTI Consulting Group for 2016, an honor he has also won in the past.